tcpdump Commands

 Debug certificate validation failure

-# Capture TLS handshake
+# Capture TLS handshake with full packets

 sudo tcpdump -i any host api.example.com and port 443 -w tls_debug.pcap -s 0